InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

   community oriented responsibilities goes beyond that.
-- Similar to how naming is important in writing software, it is, too, for the roles in an InnerSource project so that everyone has the same notion of the role.
+- Similar to how naming is important in writing software, it is, too, for the roles in an InnerSource project so that everyone has the same notion of the role and is aware what can be expected from s. o. with that role.
 - The "Trusted" in TC conveys that she is trusted (and thus empowered) by both her management and her community to do the job.
-Finally, by promoting openness and transparency, the TC builds trust in the process and the product being built.
+By fostering openness and transparency, the TC builds trust in the process and the product being built.

 ## Ensuring Product Quality

 - define quality goals
-- set contribution guidelines
-- enact/communicate these guidelines
+    - many facets: conceptual integrity, cleanliness of the code, test coverage and other goals
+- ensure that decisions regarding quality are followed through
 - own tech related decisions
     - doesn't mean the TC does all the work or mandates what others are doing
     - TC just needs to be sure the work is done in the end
-    - even if decisions are not made by her, needs to advocate them outside the community.
+    - even if decisions are not made by her, needs to advocate and, if necessary defend them them outside the community.
 - act as stakeholder of the SW/Architecture towards rest of org
 - set an example
 - make sure community has what it needs to produce quality sw
     - communicated quality goals/standards
-    - empowerment by management
+    - empowerment by management (e. g. for necessary refactorings)
-    - right tools
+    - the right tools
     - prioritize quality and release dates
 - ensure quality at strategic level (longevity of the SW)
-- ensure that decisions regarding quality are followed through
 - review and accept contributions
-- document yet undocumented requirements
-    - When an undocumented requirement, process or limitation is discovered, TC is responsible for making sure it is documented accurately and in a way that it is understandable for contributors and POs alike.

 ## Keeping Things Running Smoothly

+- set, enact and communicate contribution guidelines
+- set guidelines for how to communicate in PRs
 - reviewing contributions
     - make sure the contribution process uncovers problems, rather than be the cause of them.
-- communicating guidelines for contributions and for communicating in pull requests
-- documenting yet undocumented (discovered) requirements
+- documenting discovered and yet undocumented requirements
+    - When an undocumented requirement, process or limitation is discovered, TC is responsible for making sure it is documented accurately and in a way that it is understandable for contributors and POs alike.
 - define the right process for the community
 - adapt existing processes, if necessary
 - gather support for necessary change in how the community operates

 ## Keeping The Community Healthy

+- defining/enacting a code of conduct
+- set an example for community members in terms of conduct and especially communication
 - Health also means that there is a critical mass of contributors.
     - Virtuous cycle: Good mentoring in PRs -> higher level of trust from contributors -> more people being willing to contribute -> more Pull Requests
 - be aware of the communities needs
+    - keep in touch with the community
 - advocate the communities interests
-- defining/enacting a code of conduct
 - Examples:
     - I always prioritized onboarding and mentoring over reaching communicated release dates, unless there was a really good reason to meet the date.
-    - It is important to both give and take in the community
-    - If there are people toxic to the communities health, it is the TCs responsibility to either try and change, contain or remove those people
-    - Communicate the purpose of the community and try to make everyone on board with the purpose.
     - Laude excellent and first contributions
     - Make sure community members have a chance to level up by suggesting challenging tasks.
+That includes recognizing people who have the potential to grow.
+    - If there are people toxic to the communities health, it is the TCs responsibility to either try and change, contain or remove those people
+    - Communicate the purpose of the community and try to get everyone on board with it
     - Commmunicate technical and community risks to responsible managers
     - Help potential community members with them beeing empowered to make contributions by talking to their managers
     - Ensure there are users and potential contributors by promoting and advertising the community and its goals
-    - Make sure people get a together regularly
+    - Make sure there are opportunities for people to get a together regularly
+    - It is important to both give and take in the community

 ## Reducing Barriers To Entry

 - Soliciting contributions is one of the things that is more challenging with InnerSource compared to Open Source.
-There are two main reasons for that
+There are a number of reasons for that
     - The sheer number of potential contributors is lower in InnerSource
     - Contributors will want to contribute during their work time.
 That means they are more time constrained compared to doing Open Source after office hours.
+Time spent on InnerSource might be time lost on reaching their original goals.
+    - Work in InnerSource might not necessarily be part of the official performance goals of contributors.
 - It is therefore super important to make the process for making contributions and for onboarding contributors as frictionless as possible to avoid wasting a contributors time.